Austin Tree Experts

 Tree Pruning: volume 4, When to Prune Trees

 “When is the best time to prune trees?”
 This is one of the most common questions I get asked.
 The truth is there aren’t many timing concerns for tree pruning in the Austin area.
-Let’s start with the most common mistake I hear people make about when to prune trees in Austin, Texas.

 Tree Pruning: volume 2, What to Prune on Trees